CQCumbers/fastai-notes/README.md

 # Notes for couse.fast.ai MOOC (Part 1)

 ## AWS Guide
-1. Currently using spot instances - see [medium post](https://blog.slavv.com/learning-machine-learning-on-the-cheap-persistent-aws-spot-instances-668e7294b6d8) and [forums](http://forums.fast.ai/t/persistent-aws-spot-instances-how-to/1497/65).
-  - Max bid price is 50 cents, zone is us-east-1e.
-If someone outbids that instance is terminated automatically.
-  - Prices are cheapest outside of business hours and on weekends, generally.
-  - File system changes should persist despite termination as `start_spot.sh` swaps root volume with seperate persistent one automatically.
+1. Use  `setup-p2.sh` from setup folder to create a new p2 instance.
+Beforehand, ensure AWS limit allows at least one p2 instance, following setup video.
+Follow setup video for AMI and needed software installations as well.
+Only do this step once.
+2. Run `source aws-alias.sh`, then `aws-start` to start up p2 instance
-2. Use `sh ec2-spotter/fast_ai/start_spot.sh` to start spot instance - take note of instance id and ip.
+3. Run `aws-get-p2` and `aws-ip` to store instance id and ip.
-3. Use `ssh -i /Users/alexanderzhang/.ssh/aws-key-fast-ai.pem ubuntu@$instance-ip` (substitute $instance-ip according to previous step) to connect.
-  - Use tmux to persist long-running sessions, with `tmux attach` reconnect to jobs running before ssh disconnect
-4. Run `jupyter notebook` and point browser to `$instance-ip:8888` to connect.
-5. Disconnect jupyter with `C-c` and ssh with `exit` as usual.
+4. Connect to instance via ssh with `aws-ssh`, and start jupyter notebook with `jupyter notebook`
+5. Point web browser to notebook ip with `aws-nb`.
+To return to local terminal session, use `C-a d` in remote tmux session and `exit` ssh.
 6. Terminate spot session (to save money) with `aws ec2 terminate-instances --instance-ids $instance-id` (substitude $instance-id according to step 2)

 ## Lesson 1